Pythoneers-Catolica/Python-Workshops/README.md

   5. Getting user input with `input()`.
   6. Converting between types with `int()`, `float()`, `str()`, and `bool()`.

+- **Session 2 — Control Flow: Decisions and Loops**
+  1. Revisiting boolean expressions (`True`/`False`) and comparison operators.
+  2. Making decisions with `if`, `elif`, and `else`.
+  3. Using `for` loops and the `range()` function to repeat calculations (year-by-year and month-by-month).
+  4. Using `while` loops to repeat calculations until a condition is met (e.g. investment doubling, savings goals).
+  5. Putting it all together in a simple monthly investment simulation.

 - *(More sessions will be added as the workshop progresses...)*

 ---